algorhythmicdev/AlgoWeb/REFURB_PLAN.md

 }
 </style>

-4. Enhance the timeline with interactive filtering & neutral styling
+4. Enhance the timeline with interactive filtering & neutral styling *(Status: ✅ Completed — timeline cards now sit on neutral glass surfaces with clickable status filters)*

 Context:
 The timeline has been simplified but still uses a tinted gradient; the category text (“Active / Development / Planned / Vision”) is not interactive